kubicue/JFC/jonathan_figueroa_castro.md

 [The City University of New York](http://cuny.edu), Sept.
 2014 – Dec.
 2015.

-Responsible for supporting all university wide web systems using the following technologies: HTML, XHTML, XML, XSLT, CSS, JavaScript, MySQL, Mariadb, ORACLE, Git, PHP, WordPress, REST and SOAP Web services.
+Responsible for supporting all university wide web systems using the following technologies: HTML, XHTML, XML, XSLT, CSS, JavaScript, MySQL, Mariadb, Git, PHP, WordPress, REST and SOAP Web services.

-Work with server systems, such as Apache Server, Nginx Server, Unix, Redhat Server environments.
+Work with server systems, such as Apache Server, Nginx Server, Redhat Server environments.

 Additional duties include acting as Section 508 web standards coordinator for the unit and conduct training for faculty and staff on various web development and software topics.